mannansiddiqui/AWS-managed-EKS-cluster/README.md

 ![73](https://user-images.githubusercontent.com/74168188/191187923-445a48e7-07a5-4301-81a7-7fca487a7f5d.png)

 Now time to create a Nodejs deployment manifest file.
 But before this create a storage class and PV so that this PV can be attached to nodejs container.
+[Here](https://kubernetes.io/docs/concepts/storage/storage-classes/) is the Kubernetes official documentation to create storage class.
+[Here](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) is the Kubernetes official documentation to create PVC.

 Create a storage class using ```sudo vim sc.yml``` and put this:
 ```